Tseytin transformation

-The Tseytin transformation, alternatively written Tseitin transformation, takes as input an arbitrary combinatorial logic circuit and produces a boolean formula in conjunctive normal form (CNF), which can be solved by a CNF-SAT solver.
+The Tseytin transformation, alternatively written Tseitin transformation, takes as input an arbitrary combinatorial logic circuit and produces an equisatisfiable boolean formula in conjunctive normal form (CNF).
 The length of the formula is linear in the size of the circuit.
 Input vectors that make the circuit output "true" are in 1-to-1 correspondence with assignments that satisfy the formula.
 This reduces the problem of circuit satisfiability on any circuit (including any formula) to the satisfiability problem on 3-CNF formulas.
 It was discovered by the Russian scientist Grigori Tseitin.

 Motivation

 The naive approach is to write the circuit as a Boolean expression, and use De Morgan's law and the distributive property to convert it to CNF.
 However, this can result in an exponential increase in equation size.
 The Tseytin transformation outputs a formula whose size grows linearly relative to the input circuit's.
+The original application involved making 'statistical riders' for a Nordic transportation company from a day's single-trip tickets, effectively joining unlabeled trips that could be a single person.